 4.3.2 Activities within OPAG ISS are providing insight into the first incremental steps to transition to WIS 2.0.
 For example, evaluation of the "cache in and through the cloud" is a step in this direction.

-4.3.3 OPAG ISS will prepare an implementation plan describing the transition to WIS 2.0.
+4.3.3 OPAG ISS will, in collaboration with other technical commissions and programmes, prepare an implementation plan describing the transition to WIS 2.0 that takes into account priorities based on management of risks and benefits.

 5. Risk Identification